 If you’re in London I can recommend a visit to the Orc’s Nest.
 There you can also find a huge array of different games and some of the most obscure games I’ve ever seen I found there.
 As with the Compleat Strategist, make sure you’ve got time on your hands.

-For most parts though, from what I’ve learned from speaking to players both here in Iceland and online, many have are buying roleplay books online, often directly from publishers.
+For most parts though, from what I’ve learned from speaking to players both here in Iceland and online, many are buying roleplay books online nowadays, often directly from publishers.
 As much as I love the Internet, I sometimes feel a bit a saddened by this fact.